klycc/ExData_Plotting1/README.md

 2. copy the "plot*.R" and "DataSource.R" files to the working directory.

-3. run each "plot*.R" to generate each plot*.png under the same directory.
+3. run each "plot*.R" file to generate each plot*.png under the same directory.

 ## Making Plots